DOI-USGS/ghsc-esi-groundmotion-processing/CONTRIBUTING.md

 ## Releases

 1. Create a release candidate branch with a name related to the release version like `v1.2.1.rc0`.
-2. Update `code.json`, this is now automated with the `esi-releases` pacakge.
+2. Update `code.json`, this is now automated with the `esi-releases` package.
 For example, use the following command to increase the minor version number (options are "major", "minor", and "patch"):
    ```
    releases minor
    ```